timescale/docs.timescale.com-content/getting-started/data-node-authentication.md

 # Data Node Authentication [](distdb-auth)

-In a multi-node environment, it is necessary to ensure that the access node have the necessary roles and permissions on all the data nodes where distributed hypertables are placed.
+In a [multi-node environment][scaling-out], it is necessary to ensure that the access node have the necessary roles and permissions on all the data nodes where distributed hypertables are placed.